bbc/rmp-translate/README.md

 The comment should contain the full english translation and is needed as guidance for translators in other languages.

+**msgid can only contain the characters [A-Za-z0-9_:-].** This is a limitation of our translate-tool app and not the PO file format itself.

 Entries in the template file **should be in alphabetical order**.
 This is so that we can reduce the potential for merge noise, allowing us to focus on specific changes rather than automatic re-ordering.
 You must either add your